-4. Example: Deploying an Application with Bundles (JBoss EAP 4, 5, and 6)
+CHAPTER 16.
+EXAMPLE: DEPLOYING AN APPLICATION WITH BUNDLES (JBOSS EAP 4, 5, AND 6)

 Bundles are a very clean and easy way to deploy updated applications to JBoss EAP 6 servers.
 The bundles system maintains multiple versions of a given package and can deploy any of those versions to a specified compatible group.
 This is a great workflow for application lifecycles, since a stable version can be deployed to production servers while a development version can be deployed to test machines.